sundarmd/sundarmd/README.md

 <img  align="right" style="border-radius: 5px;" height="280" src="./Hodaka.gif" />

+- this profile is a demonstration of my competence and commitment to excellence.

-- currently working on Master Thesis :- Generative Data Visualization through Large Language Models.
+- currently working on master thesis :- Generative Data Visualization through Large Language Models

 [you can reach me on Telegram](https://t.me/Sundar159)